 Just like Bournville chocolate, Bournville Easter eggs are generally vegan-friendly, but you’ll want to look out for milk in the ingredients to be sure.
 Vegans should be aware that the chocolate recipe contains palm oil and that the Easter eggs are produced in the same factory as other Cadbury products, so there could be a risk of cross-contamination with cows milk.

 Unlike Cadbury Bournville chocolate, Bournville cookies are not vegan.
 They contain whey powder, which is made from milk, as well as whole egg powder.

 If you’re desperate to get your fix of Bournville cookies, take a look at this recipe which you can make with Bournville dark chocolate and Bournville cocoa powder.

 Are Cadbury’s Bournville fingers vegan?

-Cadbury changed the Bournville recipe in April 2019.
-Prior to this date, Bournville dark chocolate was made using milk.
-If you have any old bars hanging around, you might want to check that the ingredients don’t include milk.
+Cadbury has changed the Bournville recipe several times.
+Before April 2019, Bournville dark chocolate was always made using milk.
+Because the recipe has changed so often, you should always check that the ingredients don’t include milk.

 The ingredients of Cadbury’s Bournville chocolate have changed several times and so the only way to know for sure whether a particular bar is vegan-friendly or not is to check the ingredients, looking out for milk.

 if you’re a strict vegan who’s concerned about potential cross-contamination or the use of unsustainable palm oil, then you’ll probably wish to avoid this chocolate.